Gold and Platinum “Trump Cards” and the EB-5 Visa

 Position

-• EB-5 investment can also help finance housing, grid modernization, and manufacturing plants to further recent executive orders and national priorities.
+• EB-5 investment helps finance housing, grid modernization, infrastructure, and manufacturing plants to further recent Executive Orders and national priorities.

 Background